-- Per Section 4.5 of the Town Code, whenever any Town officer, board or commission determines that any Town property under its jurisdiction is no longer useful for Town purposes it shall notify the Purchasing Authority along with a description of said property. - Unless the Purchasing Authority can find another suitable use for said property within another Town department, the Purchasing Authority shall have the right to dispose of said property through sale or other means, in its sole discretion, while returning the maximum value to the Town.
+- Per Section 4.5 of the Town Code, whenever any Town officer, board or commission (including the RTM) determines that any Town property under its jurisdiction is no longer useful for Town purposes it shall notify the PURCHASING AUTHORITY along with a description of said property. - Unless the PURCHASING AUTHORITY can find another suitable use for said property within another Town department, the PURCHASING AUTHORITY shall have the right to dispose of said property through sale or other means, in its sole discretion, while returning the maximum value to the Town.